Here we discuss different pension schemes and their tax considerations. This is an update of our article in the summer 2015 edition of Shipshape

 Some companies offer to help you get money out of your pension before you're 55.
 This could be an unauthorised payment and you'd pay up to 55% tax on it.

 Great care is required when deciding on your pension strategy as the rules are complicated, the sums involved can be considerable and the consequences of getting it wrong are potentially financially disastrous.
-As well as advice from us on the tax consequences of different courses of action, you may well need advice from an Independent Financial Adviser or pension specialist.
+As well as advice from the Shipleys team on the tax consequences of different courses of action, you may well need advice from an Independent Financial Adviser or pension specialist.

 Contributions from both employers and employees to pension schemes, which are approved by HMRC, benefit from tax relief.
 In certain schemes, including some which comply with the auto-enrolment rules, employees' contributions are paid from pre-tax pay – so they automatically get tax relief at source at their highest marginal rate.
 These so-called trust-based schemes are generally only used where there are a large number of members.
 By contrast, contributions to other schemes, such as group personal pension schemes, are made net of basic-rate tax and the pension administrator reclaims this tax from HRMC.